Ayeshan-Oshitha/Tutorial--Udemy--NestJs/Docs/008-Environments-in-NestJS.md

 The advantage of creating such configuration files is that we can have different files for different modules and functionalities of the application (for example, we can have a separate file for database credentials).

 Note: It is okay to read variables in _configuration files_ and _app.module.ts_ through `process.env` .
 However, in other parts of the application, you should use the `ConfigService` to read the application configuration.

+# Config Files with Namespaces

+The `registerAs` function in NestJS allows us to register our configuration object under a **namespace**.